sugarcoat/sugarcoat/README.md

   - **`@modifier`** Used for a class modifier on a component: `@modifier <selector> <description>`.

   - **`@state`** Used for state pseudo-classes such as `:hover`: `@state :<pseudo-class> <description>`.

-If you would like to include a custom tag in your comment block, you can pass a custom parser into [comment-serializer](https://github.com/ryanfitzer/comment-serializer#custom-tag-parsers).

 **HTML**